naomiyocum/op_crews/README.md

 rails db:{drop,create,migrate,seed}
 rails s
 ```
-Lastly, go to your web browser and type `localhost:3000/`.
+Lastly, head to your web browser and type `localhost:3000`.

 Sweet, now you're on my main page!
+There are already some crews and members created for you.
+Feel free to add more, edit the existing ones, or even delete some (who cares about the Blackbeard Pirates, right?).